- Tuition & Financial Aid Menu

 Tuition refunds are based on semester length and withdrawal date.

-New York State residents who are residents of the sponsorship area or non-residents of the sponsorship area who present a Certificate of Residence
+New York State resident from sponsorship area or non-residents of sponsorship area who present a certificate(s) of residence.

-New York State residents who are not residents of the sponsorship area and do not present a Certificate of Residence
+New York State resident not from sponsorship area and not presenting a certificate of residence.

 Non–New York State residents

 Tuition and fees must be paid by the tuition due date.
 Students are liable for any collection fees as a result of failure to pay, including, without limitation, collection agency costs and fees, court costs and fees, attorney costs and fees.
 Courses may be dropped without liability prior to the start of classes.
 Any classes dropped after the start will be subject to the existing tuition and fee refund policy.
 Non-attendance in classes may not relieve financial responsibility.